-The Zodiac Killer may have lived in Vallejo but his actions after the double slaying at Lake Herman Road speaks volumes.
+The Zodiac Killer may have lived in Vallejo, but his actions after the double slaying at Lake Herman Road spoke volumes.
 He exited the turnout and headed east to Benicia.
-This was explained in a previous post entitled 'East to Benicia' and here is a small portion as a reminder.
+This was explained in a previous post entitled 'East to Benicia', and here is a small portion as a reminder.

-Eyewitness testimony from the Lake Herman Road murders, suggested a very small window of time that the Zodiac Killer had available to him to escape detection, but one eyewitness, that of Stella Borges was the most crucial of all.
-A second eyewitness James Owen passed the turnout heading towards Benicia, at what was calculated to be 11.14 pm and he saw no victims.
+Eyewitness testimony from the Lake Herman Road murders, suggested a very small window of time the Zodiac Killer had available to him to escape detection, but one eyewitness, that of Stella Borges was the most crucial of all.
+A second eyewitness James Owen passed the turnout heading towards Benicia, at what was calculated to be 11.14 pm, and he saw no victims in or around the vehicles.
 Stella Borges, in a revised timeline, passed the turnout at approximately 11.20 pm and saw both victims, David Faraday and Betty Lou Jensen lying on the gravel turnout.

-No mention of a negro male is detailed in the police report and quite frankly why would he mention it, if indeed it happened at all.
-It appears on the face of it to be providing police exact details of a man seen by the Zodiac in the area and a possible port of call, when attempting to locate a second key witness during the nights events.
+No mention of a negro male is detailed in the police report, and quite frankly why would Zodiac refer to this eyewitness at all, if indeed it happened.
+It appears on the face of it to be providing police exact details of a man seen by the Zodiac in the area and a possible port of call, when attempting to locate a second key witness during the night's events.
 But it is the detail of the description that raises a red flag.
-He describes his age as 40 to 45, a rather unnecessary point as his age was irrelevant, as was the detail of his attire.
-The Zodiac Killer also responds to the Vallejo paper, but continues this by emphasizing and corroborating the fact his car was brown and pointing out that when he hung the phone up ' the damn thing began to ring & that drew his attention to me + my car'.
-The Zodiac Killer again emphasizes 'me and my car', when there was no reason to add 'my car' to the end of the phrase.
-That is unless he was employing a double bluff, in that he was telling the truth but wanted it to be perceived as a lie.
+He describes his age as 40 to 45, a rather unnecessary point, as his age was irrelevant, as was the detail of his attire.
+The Zodiac Killer also responds to the Vallejo paper, but continues this by emphasizing and corroborating the fact his car was brown and pointing out that when he hung the phone up "the damn thing began to ring & that drew his attention to me + my car".
+The Zodiac Killer again emphasizes "me and my car", when there was no reason to add 'my car' to the end of the phrase.
+That is unless he was employing a double bluff, in that he was telling the truth, but wanted it to be perceived as a lie.

-Had the police believed as many have, that the killer would have wanted to get rid of the 'smoking gun' as soon as possible, after what he thought was the murder of two young people at Blue Rock Springs Park, then this missing 30 minutes would not have gone unnoticed by law enforcement.
-His overtly over the top description of the payphone incident, may have been Zodiac misdirection at its best and he had actually drove straight home after the Blue Rock Springs attack, changed his clothes, dropped the weapon, readied himself and walked back to the payphone.
-After all police would have been looking for a murderer in possession of the 'smoking gun' and being on foot, having discarded his car, clothes and weapon, the Zodiac Killer would now feel far more confident.
-And this is what the Zodiac Killer had hoped police would believe.
-He wanted to guide them into disbelieving what he wrote and center their focus within a walking distance of the Springs Road and Tuolumne payphone.
+Had the police believed as many have, that the killer would have wanted to get rid of the 'smoking gun' as soon as possible, after what he thought was the murder of two young people at Blue Rock Springs Park, then this missing 40 minutes would not have gone unnoticed by law enforcement.
+His overtly over the top description of the payphone incident, may have been Zodiac misdirection at its best, and he had actually driven straight home after the Blue Rock Springs attack, changed his clothes, dropped the weapon, readied himself, and walked back to the payphone.
+After all police would have been looking for a murderer in possession of the 'smoking gun,' and being on foot, having discarded his car, clothes and weapon, the Zodiac Killer would now feel far more confident.
+Is this is what the Zodiac Killer had hoped police would believe.
+Had he wanted to guide them into disbelieving what he wrote and center their focus within a walking distance of the Springs Road and Tuolumne payphone.

 After the Lake Berryessa attack the killer wrote on the car door of Bryan Hartnell's white Karmann Ghia, indicating the time of the attack was 6.30 pm.
 Of course this may not be true or accurate.
 The attack may have been at 6.30 pm, but he may have written the message on the car door at 6.40 pm after traversing the location of the stabbing up the incline to the road.
-But using this as our guideline, the 50 minute journey to 1231 Main Street where he placed his second phone call, would have placed him at the payphone at 7.20 pm - 7.30 pm, however the phone call was logged at 7.40 pm, leaving us another possible shortfall of 10-20 minutes.
-If this is the case, what was he doing for this unaccounted time.
+But using this as our guideline, the 50 minute journey to 1231 Main Street where he placed his second phone call, would have placed him at the payphone at approximately 7.20 pm, however the phone call was logged at 7.40 pm, leaving us with a possible 20 minutes unaccounted for.
+If this is the case, what was he doing during this crucial period.
 Even allowing for his removal of the costume and any reconnaissance at the payphone, there is still a measurable ambiguity.
 The Zodiac Killer must have conceived that if the victims had been discovered quickly and radioed in, his 50 minute journey was fraught with danger, particularly along the initial part of his journey along the Knoxville Road.
 Being stopped with a blooded knife and executioners costume would take some explaining.
 Had he kept hold of them all the way back to the Vallejo/Benicia areas, then the phone call at Napa would have placed him in further danger.
-Police, having possibly discovered the car door and already aware of the Zodiac Killer's previous crimes in Benicia and Vallejo, would now know his likely quickest route back to this region, in all likelihood, the primary route of California State 29, leading straight back to Benicia.
+Police, having possibly discovered the car door, and already aware of the Zodiac Killer's previous crimes in Benicia and Vallejo, would now know his likely quickest route back to this region, in all likelihood, the primary route of California State 29, leading straight back to Vallejo and Benicia

-The murder of Paul Stine in Presidio Heights was to follow the same template, a speedy exit up Maple Street to his waiting car, across the Golden Gate Bridge and quick disposal of his weapon, however it went horribly wrong, leaving the Zodiac Killer to improvise.
-Fortunately for him at least, he got lucky once more.
+The murder of Paul Stine in Presidio Heights could have followed the same template- a speedy exit through the park to his waiting car, across the Golden Gate Bridge and disposal of his weapon at the earliest possible convenience.